lellolillili/rallymodemod/README.md

 # Rally mode - experimental

 ## Download

 No need to clone the repo, just Download the leatest release (a zipfile) from the menu on the right.

 If you're interested in working on the code, then go ahead and clone the repo.

 ## Install

+Remove or deactivate any previous versions of the mod.

 Put the zip file in your mods folder.
 You do no need to unpack if you just want to play and edit basic settings (the settings file, *rallyconfig.ini* will be created in *beamng_local_dir/settings/* after you make your first edits from the pause menu).

 ## Go Rallying

 If you have a *beamng_local_dir/settings/rallyconfig.ini* from previous versions of the mod, **remove it**.